ministryofjustice/prison-to-probation-update/README.md

 #### Application insights queries

-All telemetry events are prefixed by `P2P` so this query will show all significant events
+All telemetry events are prefixed by `P2P` so this query will show all significant events:

 ```bigquery
 customEvents